Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 10. Compose compelling captions

 Don't neglect your captions just because Instagram is a visual platform.
 Captions provide the details that make the photo meaningful.
 Your goal is to have followers that think and laugh and feel a connection to your brand.
 You have to use a clear and consistent brand voice.
 Use your brand's grammatical guidelines.
 Be consistent with hashtags.
 Develop a set of style guidelines that can keep your captions distinct and on-brand.
-Again, you can use our social media branding checklist as your guide.

 11. Remember that hashtags are important